XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/ripplestate.md

 There can only be one `RippleState` object per currency for any given pair of accounts.
 Since no account is privileged in the XRP Ledger, a `RippleState` object sorts account addresses numerically, to ensure a canonical form.
 Whichever address is numerically lower when [decoded](accounts.html#address-encoding) is deemed the "low account" and the other is the "high account".
 The net balance of the trust line is stored from the low account's perspective.

 The ["issuer"](trust-lines-and-issuing.html) for the balance in a trust line depends on whether the balance is positive or negative.
 If a `RippleState` object shows a positive balance, the high account is the issuer.
 If the balance is negative, the low account is the issuer.
-Frequently, the issuer has its limit set to 0 and the other account has a positive limit, but this is not reliable because limits can change without affecting an existing balance.
+Often, the issuer has its limit set to 0 and the other account has a positive limit, but this is not reliable because limits can change without affecting an existing balance.

 ## Example {{currentpage.name}} JSON